ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_modules_general_windows.rst

 - Avoid using try/catch statements over a large code block, rather use them for individual calls so the error message can be more descriptive
 - Try and catch specific exceptions when using try/catch statements
 - Avoid using PSCustomObjects unless necessary
 - Look for common functions in ``./lib/ansible/module_utils/powershell/`` and use the code there instead of duplicating work.
-These can be imported by adding the line ``#Requires -Module *`` where * is the filename to import, and will be automatically included with the module code sent to the Windows target when run through Ansible
+These can be imported by adding the line ``#Requires -Module *`` where * is the file name to import, and will be automatically included with the module code sent to the Windows target when run through Ansible
 - As well as PowerShell module utils, C# module utils are stored in ``./lib/ansible/module_utils/csharp/`` and are automatically imported in a module execution if the line ``#AnsibleRequires -CSharpUtil *`` is present
 - C# and PowerShell module utils achieve the same goal but C# allows a developer to implement low level tasks, such as calling the Win32 API, and can be faster in some cases
 - Ensure the code runs under Powershell v5.1 and higher on Windows Server 2016 and higher; if higher minimum Powershell or OS versions are required, ensure the documentation reflects this clearly